source-solutions/unodos3/README.md

 The OS comprises:

 * __KERNEL__: The interface between the divMMC hardware and the host machine.
-* __COMMANDS__: Small programs that provide shell functions when using UnoDOS III without SE Basic IV.
+* __COMMANDS__: Small programs that provide shell functions when using UnoDOS 3 without SE Basic IV.
 * __KEXTS__: Third-party kernel extensions that provide additional functionality.

 ## License